Who are you?

 Discussion is encouraged — please feel free to join the conversation here.
 The only rule is mutual respect.

 Do you sell or make copies of the TV shows discussed here?

 I never sell.
-I do, on occasion, offer subscribers access to rare shows and recordings — ones not commercially available — to those with a scholarly and noncommercial interest in the material.
+I do, on occasion, offer access to rare shows and recordings — ones not commercially available — to subscribers with a scholarly and noncommercial interest in the material.
 I do this when I’m able and when it suits the discussion, in accordance with the Fair Use doctrine.
 But I do not engage in large-scale distribution of content; it’s not legal.
 So, if you’re a subscriber seeking something specific that’s been discussed here — an episode or two, for instance — I’m happy to oblige research requests.
 Please comment on the appropriate blogpost.
+Also, please don’t take my material and share it in another public forum.
+We could both be legally liable.